 Drain plug tightening torque: 22 to 29 ft-lb (29 to 39 N·m)

-Refill engine with recommended oil and install the oil filler cap securely.
+Refill engine with recommended oil through the oil filler opening, then install the oil filler cap securely.

 See "Capacities and recommended fuel/lubricants" in the "10.
-Technical and consumer information" section for refill capacity.
+Technical and consumer information" section for drain and refill capacity.